These two plants are extremely similar, but have very different effects and uses. Read on so you don’t get caught out!

 Similarly, legal CBD products in the US need to be sourced from hemp grown by a licensed farmer.
 This is in order to keep the THC content of CBD oil at very low concentrations, because of the minimal THC found in hemp.

-In fact, this is a key difference between hemp and marijuana – more on this later.
+In fact, this is a key difference between hemp and marijuana.

 Because of its negligible THC concentrations, hemp is not psychoactive.
 Because of the confusion between hemp and marijuana, hemp was a controlled substance in many parts of the world during the 1970s.